 Interest income is generally taxable, except interest from obligations of the federal government or any state, or territory, or political subdivisions; the District of Columbia; and the Commonwealth of Puerto Rico or any of its instrumentalities or political subdivisions.

 Royalties from property located in Puerto Rico or from any interest in such property are included in gross income.

 The income (loss) of a partnership passes through to its partners so that the partnership itself is not subject to tax.
 Thus, each partner generally accounts for their distributive share of the partnership's taxable income (loss).

 Also, sourcing rules were amended by Act 257 to provide that the sale of the interests of a partnership that is engaged in a PR trade or business will be PR-source income in the same proportion as if the partnership had sold all of its assets at their fair market value as of the date of the sale of such interest, regardless of the residence of the selling partner(s).

 If the selling partner is a non-resident individual or foreign corporation not engaged in trade or business in Puerto Rico, the seller will be subject to a 15% income tax withholding on the amount of the gain that constitutes PR-source income.

 Service fees are generally taxable as ordinary income.

 Generally, a Puerto Rico domestic corporation is taxed on its worldwide income, including foreign income earned and foreign dividends when received.
 Double taxation is avoided by means of foreign tax credit or deduction.
-In the case of resident foreign corporations, these are only taxed on their Puerto Rico-source income and on their effectively connected Puerto Rico income (i.e. foreign income won't be taxable for Puerto Rico purposes.
+In the case of resident foreign corporations, these are only taxed on their PR-source income and on their effectively connected PR income.
+Generally, foreign income won't be taxable for Puerto Rico purposes.
 However, Act 257 provided a change in sourcing rule for revenue earned on contracts with the Puerto Rico government.
 Broadly, the statute states that income generated on such contracts will be deemed PR source irrespective of where the service was provided.